joseortizm/ai-symiosis/README.md

    ```

 3. **Development builds automatically detect the dev config:**
-   - When running `pnpm tauri dev`, Symiosis will automatically use `~/.symiosis-dev/config.toml` if it exists
+   - When running `pnpm tauri dev`, Symiosis will automatically use the platform-appropriate dev config if it exists:
+     - **Linux/macOS**: `~/.config/symiosis-dev/config.toml`
+     - **Windows**: `%APPDATA%\symiosis-dev\config.toml`
    - This separates your development data from your personal notes
-   - Production builds ignore the dev config and always use `~/.symiosis/config.toml`
+   - Production builds ignore the dev config and always use the regular config location

-4. **To disable development mode**, simply delete or rename the `~/.symiosis-dev/config.toml` file.
+4. **To disable development mode**, simply delete or rename the dev config file for your platform.

 This approach keeps your development and personal notes completely separate without requiring environment variables or additional configuration.